 - eat as healthy as you can,

 - exercise regularly to stay strong and fit,

 - and get as much sleep and rest as you can.

-Some people also find it helpful to join a support group and or try counseling.
+Some people also find it helpful to join a support group and/or try counselling.

 If the test comes back with a negative (meaning there is no HIV), the health care provider will talk to you about how you can reduce your risks and stay HIV negative.
-They will usually ask you to come back after 1-3 months to get tested again, this is because of HIV has a “window period” when it doesn’t show up on a blood test.
+They will usually ask you to come back after 1-3 months to get tested again, this is because HIV has a “window period” when it doesn’t show up on a blood test.

 HIV Window Period